 The best card readers have both EMV and NFC capabilities, which let you stay compliant with chip card regulations and accept contactless cards and mobile wallets like Apple Pay, Android Pay, and Samsung Pay.
 These models usually cost less than $100.
 For instance, Square, one of our top picks for credit card processing that provides basic POS software for free, offers a contactless and chip reader for $49.

 [Check out our review of Square's credit card processing services.]

 POS mobile app

 The majority of POS system vendors provide their own iPad POS apps, which have all the software features you need to operate and manage your POS system.
 You can typically download the app straight from the Apple App Store.
 Some vendors offer to set up your equipment and app for you, but setup is usually as easy as opening the app and following a simple step-by-step wizard.
 Once you've set up the basics, the app can help you set up other features that make it easier to run your business.
-[See why Upserve is our best pick for POS mobile apps.]
+[See our Upserve review and why we named them one of our top picks for having the best POS mobile apps.]

 iPad POS equipment

 You can have a fully functional POS system with just an iPad and a card reader, but some businesses also need other equipment, such as a checkout stand, cash drawers and printers.
 If your business needs a setup that resembles that of a traditional POS system, you have several peripheral options.

 - iPad stand: If you want a stationary iPad POS system for the checkout station, you'll need an iPad stand.
 The best iPad stands swivel 360 degrees, making the tablet easy to turn to face customers who will be signing or entering their debit PINs on your iPad.
 Some iPad stands are multifunctional, such as those with a built-in credit card reader for convenience.